-Allergic contact dermatitis (ACD) is a T cell-mediated delayed hypersensitivity reaction (Gell and Coombs Type IV) caused primarily by fragrances and preservatives; and less commonly by emulsifiers found in hand-hygiene products.34,35 ACD is characterized by a rash, redness, and itching, which usually begins 24 to 48 hours after contact with offending allergen and may progress to oozing skin blisters and spread to areas of skin untouched by the product.
+Allergic contact dermatitis (ACD) is a T cell-mediated delayed hypersensitivity reaction (Gell and Coombs Type IV).
+It is caused primarily by fragrances and preservatives; and less commonly by emulsifiers found in hand-hygiene products.22,23 Iodophors may cause ACD, but ACD with alcohol-based products is uncommon.19,23,24 ACD usually begins as a rash, redness, and itching that may progress to oozing skin blisters and may spread to areas of skin untouched by the product.

 Your session is about to expire.
 Do you want to continue logged in?